Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 Case 2: stress-triggered HSV vesicle cluster on the upper back.
 Day 0 fresh outbreak, 48 hour crust formation, 120 hour near-complete resolution.

-Outcome: at 48 hours the vesicles had dried and consolidated into a tighter, smaller crust.
-The surrounding redness was visibly fading.
-By 120 hours the crust had shed and only a faint pink residual mark remained on the previously affected area.
-The user reported significantly improved sleep on day three after restarting the systemic graviola dose, which is consistent with the polyphenol-driven antioxidant load reducing the chronic-stress oxidative burden documented in the chronic stress immune resilience post.
+Outcome: at 48 hours the vesicles had dried into a tighter, smaller crust with redness fading.
+By 120 hours the crust had shed to a faint pink residual mark.
+The user reported improved sleep from day 3 onward, consistent with the 8,000mg polyphenol-driven antioxidant load reducing the chronic-stress oxidative burden documented in the chronic stress immune resilience post.

 Case 3: Inner Thigh, Male, Trail-Run Friction Trigger

 Subject: man, early forties, athletic build, weekend trail runner.
-Trigger: a 25 kilometre trail run in heat, with friction and sweat in the inner-thigh region creating the precondition for HSV reactivation along a previously latent dermatomal nerve path.
-Stage at day zero: tight cluster of vesicles on the upper inner thigh skin, away from the genital area, classic HSV-2 dermatomal presentation but possible HSV-1 spread to the same site.
-Either strain produces the same lesion morphology and responds similarly to the protocol.
+Trigger: 25 kilometre trail run in heat, friction and sweat in the inner-thigh region triggering HSV reactivation along a previously latent dermatomal nerve.
+Stage at day zero: tight cluster of vesicles on the upper inner thigh skin, away from the genital area, classic HSV-2 dermatomal presentation.
+Either strain produces similar lesion morphology and responds similarly to the protocol.

 Day zero HSV vesicle cluster on a male trail runner's upper inner thigh with friction-related onset and surrounding redness